helium/HIP/0035-safe-rf-metadata-side-channel.md

 1. Bob simply goes to the UI configures the helium analytics client to point to the cloud infrastructure that he is already using.
 2. He will already receive 80% of the interesting data from day 0 and he will only have to do minor adjustments to the protocol in order to accommodate the new fields.

 # Drawbacks
-[drawbacks]: #drawbacks

-* We are kind of duplicating the stream of incoming data, but at the same time we cannot really forward them without processing, because we are risking exposing critical information.
+- We are kind of duplicating the stream of incoming data, but at the same time we cannot really forward them without processing, because we are risking exposing critical information.

 # Rationale and Alternatives
-[alternatives]: #rationale-and-alternatives

 The most obvious and straightforward way of solving this issue is by introducing a man-in-the-middle UDP forwarder between the packet forwarder and the Hotspot Client (Light or Full) as seen below: